ministryofjustice/github-actions/terraform-static-analysis/README.md

 `fetch-depth: 0` is required to get a git diff to detect changed files.

 `GITHUB_TOKEN` is required to write the results to the pull request.

-`AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and TF_IN_AUTOMATION` are required to run Terraform init, this enables TFSec to run tests on called modules as well.
+This is the built in workflow token created when you start using Actions (see [here](https://docs.github.com/en/actions/reference/authentication-in-a-workflow)) this should have read and write permissions to write to a pull request, this can be found under `Actions` in the repository `Settings`